Student Policies & Resources

 A Complaint initiates a formal process under this policy.
 A Complaint may prompt an internal or external investigation and may result in a range of possible accountability measures and sanctions such as restrictions of services, behavioral contracts, suspension, or expulsion.
 The process for initiating a Complaint is set out below.

 Any member of the University Community may file a Complaint.
-The Residence Director, Coordinator of Commuter Programs, Coordinator of International Student Programs, or either of the two designated faculty members can help file a Complaint.
+The Residence Director, Director of Student Community Life, Manager of International Student and Accessibility Programs, or either of the two designated faculty members can help file a Complaint.

 These three options are not mutually exclusive.
 A Survivor may choose any or none of the above options.
 Access to support and resources is not dependent on filing a Report or making a Complaint.
 All resources and supports are available whether or not an individual chooses any of the above options.